kilianMeddas/projet_kafka/README.md

 * Kafka: As the message broker.
 * MongoDB: For storing consumed messages.
 * Python: For the producer and consumer scripts.
-* Streamlit : For the interface
+* Streamlit : For the interface.
-* Flask : To check the stat file
+* Flask : To check different things.

 ---
 ## Setup and Installation